 The Diocese partnered with the Social Emotional Learning Center at Children's Institute, an affiliate of the University of Rochester, in 2019 to begin a SEL implementation plan.
-At that time the Diocese aligned NYS SEL Benchmarks with the Gifts and Fruits of the Holy Spirit.
-The SEL Benchmark document for the Diocese can be found Catholic Schools - DOR Social Emotional Learning Benchmarks.pdf - All Documents (sharepoint.com) and outlines what skills should be reached by early elementary, middle elementary and middle school.
+The Diocese then aligned NYS SEL Benchmarks with the Gifts and Fruits of the Holy Spirit.
+The SEL Benchmark document for the Diocese can be found in SharePoint (Catholic Schools Curriculum DOR Curriculum 22.
+Professional Development Archive SEL (Social-Emotional Learning) and outlines what skills should be reached by early elementary, middle elementary and middle school.
 This document should be used in accordance with planning for monthly themes, read alouds and skill development.
-Teachers are encouraged to align content with Catholic Identity and SEL skills as much as possible, and are also encouraged to use classroom practices that support SEL, such as building strong relationships and creating collaborative opportunities for students.
+Teachers are encouraged to align content with Catholic Identity and SEL skills as much as possible and are also encouraged to use classroom practices that support SEL, such as building strong relationships and creating collaborative opportunities for students.